elstr/GraphQL-Examples/README.md

 ## Getting started
 You need node to exec the examples.
-To run the examples, exec in the terminal `node :name of the file`
+To run the examples, exec in the terminal `node filename`
 Example: `node /initial/index.js`

-For all the examples, except the ones in `initial`, exec in the terminal `node :name of the file` and open `http://localhost:3000/graphql`
+For all the examples, except the ones in `initial`, exec in the terminal `node filename` and open `http://localhost:3000/graphql`

 ## Order in chaos